upggr/unifi-guest-portal/README.txt

-Replace the unifi guest portal with something pretty
+Replace the unifi guest portal with something pretty - currently under developemnt - not working